 Your introduction is the first section of the actual proposal.

 The goal here is to provide context and background.
-You’re clarifying the opportunity your project would take advantage of or the problem you want to solve and setting yourself up to explain your approach in the next section.
+You’re clarifying the opportunity your project would capitalize on or the problem you want to solve, and setting yourself up to explain your approach in the next section.

 Objectives